 Management plans for commercial fisheries on forage species should include explicit provisions to ensure that fisheries do not unduly concentrate harvest and do not produce local depletions of the forage species...
 Forage species should be managed in ways which ensure local depletion of population components does not occur.
-Local depletion of the forage species could result in food shortage for the dependent predators, even if the overall harvest of the forage species was sustainable.83
+Local depletion of the forage species could result in food shortage for the dependent predators, even if the overall harvest of the forage species was sustainable.

-To avoid localized shortages and maintain prey availability, management strategies for forage fish should consider, in addition to abundance and mortality targets and limits, other measures, including regional sub-quotas and reserves, 84 to achieve: 1) The desirable age structure, i.e., an age distribution reflecting that of a healthy, pre-exploitation population; and, 2) Population density, i.e., prey availability distributed in time and space approximating the un-fished range to avoid local or regional depletions.
-85 n ecosystems approach to managing marine fisheries recognizes the importance of abundance and biodiversity for ecosystem and fisheries stability.
-With it, we acknowledge that intensively fishing single, targeted species alters marine communities and recognize the importance of conserving forage species to the health of the ocean environment.
-It follows, then, that the status of individual forage species ultimately should be considered within the broader context of monitoring and protecting the forage base as a whole - managed and unmanaged, fished and un-fished species - since the broad field of predators depends on a diversity of prey and an abundance of diversity.
+To avoid localized shortages and maintain prey availability, management strategies for forage fish should consider, in addition to abundance and mortality targets and limits, other measures, including regional sub-quotas and reserves, to achieve: 1) The desirable age structure, i.e., an age distribution reflecting that of a healthy, pre-exploitation population; and, 2) Population density, i.e., prey availability distributed in time and space approximating the un-fished range to avoid local or regional depletions.